-Income from House property - Definition - Basis of charge - exempted HP incomes - computation of income from HP - Gross annual value - Net annual value - Deductions - Let out and self - Occupied houses.
+Income from House property - Determination of annual value - Deductions out of annual value - Exempted HP incomes - Let out and self-Occupied houses.

-Business and Profession - Definition of business and profession - Profits and gains in business and profession - Income chargeable under profits and gains - Deductions - Specific allowances - Deemed profit - Computation of business income and professional income - Depreciation.
+Income from Business and Profession - Definition and meaning - Profits and Gains in business and profession - Deductions - Specific allowances - Computation of business income and professional income - Expenses expressly allowed - Expenses expressly disallowed - Depreciation.